textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 - A virtual machine configured with:
   - Visual Studio Community 2019 or later
   - Azure SDK 2.9 or later (Included with Visual Studio)
-- A running Azure Databricks cluster (see [Before the hands-on lab](./Before%20the%20HOL%20-%20Internet%20of%20Things.md))

 ## Exercise 1: IoT Hub and Device Provisioning Service deployment